mendix/docs/content/refguide/published-odata-resource.md

 Default: *{Entity name}s*

-## 5 Use Paging++
+## 5 Use Paging

-The **Use paging** option ++ enables you to set a maximum number of objects per response, and include a link to the next set of objects.
+The **Use paging** option enables you to set a maximum number of objects per response, and include a link to the next set of objects.
 A client such as Tableau can use this to show progress and automatically continue to follow the links until all the data is retrieved.
 The memory usage of the clients can be improved if  paging is set to a reasonable page size.

 Default: *No*